 You may choose to show students the video:

 Letter Writing & Leadership Challenge: Encourage students to write letters to elected officials or organizations detailing their opinions on climate change.
 They can find contact information for the White House at whitehouse.gov/contact and for their U.S. senators and representatives at congress.gov/contact-us.
-Organizations attending COP 21 can be found on this list of observer NGOs.
 The “Open Letter to World Leaders” video may give students inspiration.

 Creative Media Challenge: Ask students to make a visual representation to communicate the importance of COP 21.
 Students may wish to collaborate in designing a poster to share with the class and on campus or to create their own hashtag slogan to raise awareness about the importance of the upcoming COP though social media.